Identifying Economic Impacts of Inundation On New York’s Lake Ontario Water Resources through Research and Engagement

 - GIS layers and mapped economic and shoreline property impacts linked to flooding

 - Series of scenarios related to future climate changes and lake levels that allowed scenario planning workshop participants the ability to think through impacts and associated management options that could lead to actionable adaptation strategies for our communities.

 - Two stakeholder workshops to create vulnerability matrices and proposed flood resiliency actions

 - Report of recommended actions for local, county, regional, or state-level water resource managers, local governments, economic development agencies, infrastructure managers, and businesses and landowners

-GLISA is a subcontractor to Syracuse University on this project.
-GLISA is worked with New York Sea Grant at Cornell University to plan and facilitate a scenario planning workshop for residents of Wayne County, NY, in order to evaluate their vulnerabilities to coastal flooding caused by high Lake Ontario water levels.
+GLISA was a subcontractor to Syracuse University on this project.
+GLISA worked with New York Sea Grant at Cornell University to plan and facilitate a scenario planning workshop for residents of Wayne County, NY, in order to evaluate their vulnerabilities to coastal flooding caused by high Lake Ontario water levels.

 A summary report of this workshop is available here.

 Syracuse University, Cornell University, New York Sea Grant